edgelesssys/constellation/rfc/XXX-trusted-kubernetes-images.md

 ## Solution

 Kubernetes control plane images are going to be pinned by a hash, which is verified by the CRI.
-Images hashes are added to the Constellation codebase when support for a new version is added.
+Image hashes are added to the Constellation codebase when support for a new version is added.
 During installation, the `kubeadm` configuration is modified so that images are pinned.